Temper-Then-Tilt: Principled Unlearning for Generative Models through Tempering and Classifier Guidance: Experiments

 We evaluate computational efficiency, since unlearning is fundamentally motivated by avoiding the expensive process of retraining from scratch.
 Beyond its strong performance, we show below that \alg is highly efficient in both memory and computation.

 \textbf{Parameter Efficiency.} Table~\ref{tab:tofu-num-params} reports the number of trainable parameters for each method.
-For parameter-efficient methods (\alg and ULD), we use the configurations corresponding to the results in Table~\ref{tab:tofu-combined}; specifically, \alg uses a classifier hidden dimension $h=20$, while ULD applies rank 32 LoRA to the first 16 transformer layers.
+For parameter-efficient methods (\alg and ULD), we report the configurations that achieve the best performance in Table~\ref{tab:tofu-combined}; specifically, \alg uses a classifier hidden dimension $h=20$, while ULD applies LoRA with rank 32 to the first 16 transformer layers.
 All other baselines are implemented as full fine-tuning.
-For $h=20$, \alg trains only $0.03\%$ of the original model parameters.
+Under this setting, \alg trains only $0.03\%$ of the original model parameters.

 \textbf{Runtime.} Since \alg trains the classifier head on pooled hidden states from the frozen base model, each sample’s feature representation needs to be computed only once.
 These fixed vectors then act as inputs for the surrogate classification task, eliminating repeated forward and backward passes through the full network required by fine-tuning.